realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 Alternatively, we could keep the left-recursive definition and simply construct the returned value in left-to-right order.
 This is fine, though less efficient.
-You will have to choose you technique according to circumstances.
+You will have to choose your technique according to circumstances.

 ```
 /* Quadratic left-recursive rule */